waveclaw/puppet-facter_cacheable/README.md

 ## Overview

 facter\_cacheable implements a Puppet feature for Facter that caches fact values for a given time.

 The features are inspired by the [Puppet Blog on Facter](https://puppet.com/blog/facter-part-3-caching-and-ttl) from 2010.

-> This does not work correctly with Puppet Enterprise 2016 as it purges the puginsynced facts directory on each run.
+> This does not always work correctly with Puppet Enterprise 2016.
+> PE purges pugin-synced facts directories on each run.
+> This removes fact files Puppet's agent thinks came from custom facts.

 ## Module Description